netanellevine/advanced_programming/Ex1_myshell/README.md

 **Netanel Levine - 312512619**
 **Yanir Cohen - 111111111**
 ## Introduction
-This is a shell that can run commands and pipes.
-It can also run commands in the background.
+This is a shell that can run commands and pipes, it can also run commands in the background.
 In this exercise we implemented some of the commands that are built in to the linux OS shell.
 ____________________________________________________________
 ## Commands implemented